“Don’t say gay” law: “culture war” over Florida’s classrooms

 The law avoids terms such as gay, bi or trans.
 But the “genderbread person” is also banned in Florida – the diagram of a gingerbread figure that the artist and activist Sam Killerman developed as teaching material.
 With their help, teachers should also be able to explain abstract differences between gender, identity and orientation for children.

 Florida Gov. Ron Desantis presented a picture of the figure to the press as if he had snatched it from a librarian.
-“It’s trying to cast doubt on children about their gender identity,” says Desantis.
+“It’s trying to cast doubt on children regarding their gender identity,” says Desantis.
 “It’s trying to say they can be whoever they want to be.
 That’s inappropriate for preschoolers, first and second graders.
 Parents no longer want that in their schools.”

 Squeeze into gender roles